MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeMappedDataFields.Item.md

 ## Example

-This example returns the "City" field from a mapped data fields object.
+This example returns the City field from a mapped data fields object.

 ```vb
 Dim mmfTemp As MailMergeMappedDataField